 The Human Resources (HR) Office in Paris administers the Foreign National Student Internship Program (FNSIP).
-The main purpose of the Tri-Mission Foreign National Student Intern Program is to provide students with the opportunity and challenge of working in a foreign affairs arena while profiting from the expertise of experienced employees.
+These internships are unpaid.
+The main purpose of the Foreign National Student Intern Program is to provide students with the opportunity and challenge of working in a foreign affairs arena while profiting from the expertise of experienced employees.
 Interns may earn academic credit from their educational institutions.
 Their supervisors serve as mentors, providing feedback as necessary to the intern and to the academic institution.

 - Must be at least 18 years of age.

-- Must have French nationality (Dual nationals welcome, as long as they have French citizenship).
+- Must have French nationality (double nationality welcome, as long as one is French)

-- Must be currently enrolled in a post baccalaureate program in good academic standing and able to provide a certified transcript or other school records to verify academic standing.
+- Must be currently enrolled in a university program in good academic standing and able to provide a certified transcript or other school records to verify academic standing.

 - Must provide a “Convention de Stage” that includes medical insurance.